 Chinati is a living art foundation; the exhibitions are permanent.
 Each work was chosen for the way it interacts with the surrounding desert and each work is a silent witness to the slow passage of time.
 There is a lot of steel, concrete and stone, which complements the hard edges of Texas, but in this context Dan Flavin’s work is like a futuristic dream.
 In six disused army barracks, lined up side-by-side, Flavin has installed fluorescent light sculptures and bent the walls to his will.
 Purple, green and orange bars of light throw intense fields of colour on the white washed surfaces, which connect to the ceiling at violent angles.
 The rooms are beautiful, intense, but the real trick comes when we walk outside, down the dirt path and and through another door.
 Moving from the outside to the inside world is like flipping between Fort D.A.
 Russell and Mars.

 We visit El Paisano that evening, a restored ’30s hotel on the National Register of Historic Landmarks, which housed James Dean, Rock Hudson and Elizabeth Taylor when they were shooting in town.
 It’s up on Highland near the Courthouse, surrounded by art galleries, with a cute little gift shop out front and a quiet patio under the stars.
 It’s here we sit and order beer, killing time beside the hotel fountain.
-The Trans Pecos Festival starts the next day and we’ve decided to stay, on the advice of literally everyone in town.
+The Trans Pecos Festival starts the next day and we’ve decided to stay, on the advice of virtually everyone in town.

 Halfway through our beer we realise that Robert Plant is sitting at the table beside us, wearing plaid shorts and a pair of flip-flops.
 It’s probably definitely Robert Plant of Led Zeppelin and not just a guy who looks like Robert Plant who coincidentally has a British accent.
 The flip-flops are a mystery.

 Later that night, we drive east on Highway 67 to the Marfa Lights Viewing Center, a platform out on the Mitchell Flat built for fans of unexplained phenomena.
-We have more beer, in cans, purchased from Marfa’s organic hipster minimart, known as The Get Go, and we are determined to get drunk enough to see the infamous ghost lights.
+We have more beer, in cans, purchased from Marfa’s hip, organic minimart, known as The Get Go, and we are determined to get drunk enough to see the infamous ghost lights.
 Observed once or twice a year on this lonely stretch of road, the lights appear as glowing orbs that dance above the horizon, sometimes blue, sometimes yellow, sometimes zipping across the sky.
 We sit on the bonnet and stare hard into the distance, seeing nothing but dark prairie.
 This is disappointing, but what can you do.
 If the truth is out there it’s leaving us alone.

 Probably definitely only in Marfa